dkspreegeorge/assignment/README.md

 # JSON/HTTP Timestamp Service

 This is an implementation of a JSON/HTTP service in Golang that returns the matching timestamps of a periodic task.
-The goal of this assignment is to create a simple and easy-to-use service for finding the matching timestamps of a periodic task.
+It listens to port 8080 if you do not give an argument, or you can give as command-line argument the listen addr/port.

 ## Usage